Here’s a look at World War II, which lasted from 1939 to 1945.

 April 30, 1945 - Hitler and wife Eva Braun commit suicide.

-May 7, 1945 - Germany surrenders in a red school house in Reims, Germany, Eisenhower's headquarters.
-V-E Day is celebrated on May 8 because that was the day the armistice went into effect.
+May 7, 1945 - Germany surrenders in a red school house in Reims, Germany, Eisenhower’s headquarters.
+Victory in Europe (V-E) Day is celebrated on May 8 because that is the day the armistice went into effect.

 July 16, 1945 - First successful test of the atomic bomb in Alamogordo, New Mexico.

-July 29, 1945 - President Harry Truman warns Japan that the country will be destroyed if it does not surrender unconditionally.
+July 29, 1945 - Truman warns Japan that the country will be destroyed if it does not surrender unconditionally.
 Japan continues fighting.

 August 6, 1945 - The first atomic bomb used in warfare, nicknamed Little Boy, is dropped on the Japanese city of Hiroshima, killing up to 140,000 people.